saas-js/saas-js/packages/drizzle-crud/README.md

 A powerful TypeScript package that automatically generates CRUD operations for your Drizzle ORM schemas with built-in validation, filtering, pagination, soft deletes, and access control.

+> [!IMPORTANT]
+> This is an early preview version while we are working out details.
+> We love to hear what you think @ https://x.com/saas_js or open a [Discussion](https://github.com/saas-js/saas-js/discussions)

 ## Features

 - 🚀 **Auto-generated CRUD operations** from Drizzle schemas